wagtail/wagtail-factories/docs/tutorials/getting-started-with-wagtail-factories.rst

 To follow this tutorial on your own machine, create a new Wagtail project `as described in the Wagtail docs <https://docs.wagtail.org/en/stable/getting_started/tutorial.html#install-and-run-wagtail>`_.
 The project name doesn't matter - we'll work entirely within the generated ``home`` app.

-This tutorial was developed using `uv <https://docs.astral.sh/uv/>`_ but does not depend on any of its functionality.

 Page models
 -----------